cloud-gov/product/Onboarding.md

 ## Onboarding

-Work in cloud.gov will differ a lot from person to person, so we recommend newcomers go through [the 18F onboarding guide for your discipline](https://handbook.18f.gov/#teams) first.
+We recommend newcomers get through [the 18F onboarding guide for your discipline](https://handbook.18f.gov/#teams) first.
 (Contractors, we are presuming you have an equivalent process you've gone through for onboarding with your employer.)

 Everyone joining the cloud.gov team will get assigned a team onboarding buddy.
 This person should be working on similar things to what you will be working on, so that they can answer questions in your domain.

-If it's not been done already, you or your team onboarding buddy should follow the instructions on [the NewPerson on-boarding card in Trello](https://trello.com/c/0AJyOrxG/649-template-x-onboard-to-team#) to kick off a bunch of tasks that will get you up to speed and contributing in no time.
+If it's not been done already, you and your team onboarding buddy should follow the instructions in [the Onboarding Checklist](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) to get an issue started which will guide you through a bunch of tasks that will get you up to speed and contributing in no time.

 ## Important terminology and context